M.Sc. (Clinical Psychology)

 Typically, this takes the form of ‘talk’ therapy, but words are not our only vehicle towards change and development.
 Meaning and new discovery are also carried forward through gesture, imagery, physical movement, and even just pausing with mindful awareness.

 My Focusing-oriented approach implies that I work with a particular quality of paying attention to ‘inner sensing’ together with an attitude of curiosity, patience, kindness and acceptance.
-Focusing is a natural human process, which is enhanced by learning to notice and practice some of its discrete steps, such as noticing and symbolising your inner “felt sense”, cultivating helpful attitudes in each moment, and respectful listening (to yourself and others).
+Focusing is a natural human process, which we can enhance by learning to notice and practice some of its discrete steps, such as noticing and symbolising your inner “felt sense”, cultivating helpful attitudes in each moment, and respectful listening (to yourself and others).
 I teach Focusing individually and in groups, but this explicit learning is not required for you to have a satisfactory therapy process.